 Meanwhile, Gareth Howe, Shildon FC club secretary, was left frustrated by Darlington’s claim that the move was due to safety concerns.

 He said: “We wish them all the best and we hope things work out for them.
-However, I resent the way they’re using health and safety as an issue when our ground meets health and safety standards for the Northern League.
+However, I resent the way they’re using health and safety as an issue when our ground meets health and safety standards for

 "It suggests there’s something wrong with our ground, but our ground meets Northern League specification.